Louie-A/Hinglsih_Translator/README.md

 Handles errors gracefully and prints error messages when translation fails.

-Maintains clarity for words like "feedback," "products," and "waiting."
+Maintains clarity for words like "feedback", "products", and "waiting".

 ## Usage ##